Gradient-Based Learning of Discrete Structured Measurement Operators for Signal Recovery: Learning Pooling Matrices for Group Testing

-This convex optimization problem can be solved using a projected subgradient descent method as described in \citep{nnlad}, which can be unrolled and back-propagated through out of the box.
+This convex optimization problem can be solved using a projected subgradient descent method as described in \cite{nnlad}, which can be unrolled and back-propagated through out of the box.
 The crucial question remains how to construct a $\Phi$ that can faithfully recover the positives from as few tests as possible.
-It is well-established that random matrices can be employed \citep{guruswami2009unbalanced}, when the conditions on $m,n$ and $s$ for compressed sensing are satisfied.
-Here, we follow the same problem size as considered in \citep{petercovid19}, which assumes $m=248, n=961$, and $d=31$.
-The measurement vector $y$ is contaminated by student-t distributed noise equivalent to a signal-to-noise ratio of 40dB.
+It is well-established that random matrices can be employed \cite{guruswami2009unbalanced}, when the conditions on $m,n$ and $s$ for compressed sensing are satisfied.
+Here, we follow the same problem size as considered in \cite{petercovid19}, which assumes $m=248, n=961$, and $d=31$.
+The measurement vector $y$ is contaminated by Gaussian noise equivalent to a signal-to-noise ratio of 40dB.
 In these experiments, the size of the support $s$ of the synthetic sparse vectors is fixed as $s=80$ (which is far above the value for which theoretical compressed sensing guarantees hold).
 More specifically, $s$ non-zero components are determined randomly without replacement.
 Mimicking viral load distributions, the non-zero components follow a heavy-tailed Beta distribution, where $x_i^{\text{nonzero}} \sim_{i.i.d} \text{Beta}(2, 8)$.
 We consider an individual to have tested positive if the value of the reconstruction is higher than 0.01 at a given index.
 The hyperparameters of the NNLAD algorithm were hand-tuned and determined to be $\sigma=0.1, \tau=0.6$.

 In group testing, the time taken to conduct the tests is usually orders of magnitudes higher than the time required for solving the recovery problem algorithmically.
 In particular, the number of iterations taken until convergence is insignificant in group testing.
 At the same time, learning a pooling matrix with a large number of iterations is infeasible.
-Therefore, we learn $\Phi$ using projected subgradient descent for NNLAD \citep{nnlad} with $T=200$ iterations, and do inference with 1000 iterations, resulting in a mismatch between the train and test settings.
+Therefore, we learn $\Phi$ using projected subgradient descent for NNLAD \cite{nnlad} with $T=200$ iterations, and do inference with 1000 iterations, resulting in a mismatch between the train and test settings.
 To stabilize GLODISMO when training with 200 iterations, the loss is averaged over the reconstruction after every iteration and not just the final estimate.
 Our results can be found in Figure~\ref{pooling:synthetic}.